Keeping kids engaged in lockdown is parents' biggest challenge

 The good news here is that schools are rightly dedicating their efforts to providing resources for the most critical areas of learning for children.
 Understandably, the difficult circumstances caused by school closures do appear to have resulted in a 'narrowing' of the learning being provided, though.

 That said, the reduced provision of planning for other subjects such as Science, Geography, History and Art may be causing concern for parents: how can they ensure their children receive a broad education while they're stuck at home?

-Here at PlanBee, we want to support home educators as best we can while schools are closed, and so we're providing free home learning resources, live YouTube lessons and advice for a range of subjects.
+Here at PlanBee, we want to support home educators as best we can while schools are closed, and so we're providing free and paid home learning resources, live YouTube lessons and advice for a range of subjects.
 Hopefully, you'll find something you can use to round out your home school timetable.

 A third of parents say their attitude to teachers and teaching has changed since the lockdown began.